 Five members of staff work in our Observatory office in Frith Common, Tenbury Wells which forms the centre on which our operations are based.

 Overlooking the beautiful Teme Valley and with distant views of the Malvern Hills and the approaching weather, this peaceful spot serves us well as base for our activities.
 From here our team of five employees provides 24/7 out of hours contact and all staff can share the work of scheduling inspections by using the state-of-the-art Duke Austin Management System (DAMS); their work also includes the coordination of travel, invoicing, accounts and general administration for both the company and for individual inspectors.

 William Austin is the director of the company, and also inspector and auditor.
 He has also taken the role of quality manager, and has the responsibility and authority to ensure that processes are in place to implement and maintain the Quality Management System.
 His main roles are to liaise with clients and carry out inspections and audits when he is not needed in the office.

-Finance manager Mel Goodwin’s main day-to-day duties includes Invoice management, maintaining the accounting system (Sage), and dealing with PAYE and VAT matters.
+Finance Director Mel’s main day-to-day duties includes Invoice management, maintaining the accounting system (Sage), and dealing with PAYE and VAT matters.
 Mel also has important and experienced input into the future direction of the Company.